-Senior School students have access to an incredible range of co-curricular opportunities that complement the School’s academic program.
+Senior School students have access to an incredible range of cocurricular opportunities that complement the School’s academic program.

-Participation in co-curricular activities helps students to develop a well rounded outlook and fosters development of qualities such as commitment to excellence and working as part of a team.
+Participation in cocurricular activities helps students to develop a well rounded outlook and fosters development of qualities such as commitment to excellence and working as part of a team.

 - House System.
-Through Lowther Hall’s House system, students participate in spirited, cross-age inter-House sporting competitions including the athletics and swimming carnivals, House activities days, debating competitions and the annual House Performing Arts Competition.
+Through Lowther Hall’s House system, students participate in spirited, cross-age inter-House sporting competitions including the athletics and swimming carnivals, House activities days, fundraising competitions and the annual House Performing Arts Competition.

 - Duke of Edinburgh's Award.
 Students from Year 9 onwards are supported to participate in this widely recognised leadership program.
 Activities included within the award: Expedition hikes and sailing, as well as Community Service.

 - Social Justice.
 Students may elect to join Lowther Hall’s Social Justice Committee.
 Led by the School’s Social Justice Prefect, the committee plans and coordinates fundraising and awareness raising activities around issues or causes as determined by the student body.